-Many Native American tribes claim the Coos Bay region as their homeland including the Coos, Umpqua, Siuslaw and Coquille that lived in 40–50 historical villages around the bay.
+Many Native American tribes claim the Coos Bay region as their homeland including the Coos, Umpqua, Siuslaw, and Coquille that lived in 40–50 historical villages around the bay.
 Coos Bay was largely isolated from early European settlers because the Oregon Coast Range and large rivers were formidable barriers to travel from the east.
-Visitors mostly came by sea, starting approximately 400 years ago the British, Russians, and Spanish were exploring this coast.
+Visitors mostly came by sea, starting approximately 400 years ago when the British, Russians, and Spanish began exploring this coast.
 Notable visitors included Sir Francis Drake in 1579, George Vancouver in 1792, and Jedediah Smith on an overland expedition in 1822.
 In 1852 the schooner Captain Lincoln was stranded on the North Spit and the survivors' encampment and subsequent rescue brought attention from prospectors who came to mine gold from area beaches.